search

 Adding a Shopify-linked worksheet

-At any time, and from any workbook you can add a new worksheet that is linked to Shopify data.
+At any time, and from any spreadsheet you can add a new worksheet that is linked to Shopify data.

-In an existing Mixtable workbook, click the (+) button to add a new worksheet.
+In an existing Mixtable spreadsheet, click the (+) button to add a new worksheet.

 Add a new worksheet for Shopify data

 Now you’ll be asked whether you want to create a Basic Worksheet (blank, Excel-like new worksheet), or one that is integrated with Shopify data.
-The Shopify worksheet options are broken down by the type of data you want to sync (e.g., Products, Orders).
-Select the Shopify worksheet you’d like to add, and it will be immediately added to your workbook.
+The Shopify worksheet options are broken down by the type of data you want to sync (e.g., Products, Orders (no line items), Orders (with line items)).
+Select the Shopify worksheet you’d like to add, and it will be immediately added to your spreadsheet.
 You’ll also see that it will immediately start populating with any existing data from Shopify.

 Syncing data from Shopify to Mixtable

 Data is synced from Shopify to Mixtable automatically, whenever something is created/updated in Shopify, although it will take a few seconds for Shopify to notify Mixtable of the change, and Mixtable to process the data.
-If you don’t have your Shopify workbook open the change will be made in the background and you’ll see the updated data next time you open the workbook.
-If the workbook is currently open in your browser, then you’ll see the relevant cell(s) change their values, and they will be highlighted for a few seconds with a green border.
+If you don’t have your Shopify spreadsheet open the change will be made in the background and you’ll see the updated data next time you open the spreadsheet.
+If the spreadsheet is currently open in your browser, then you’ll see the relevant cell(s) change their values, and they will be highlighted for a few seconds with a green border.

 Syncing data from Mixtable to Shopify

-To actually sync the changes you’ve made click on the Sync sheet to Shopify button in the top right corner of the screen.
+To actually sync the changes you’ve made click on the Send to Shopify button on the right side of the worksheet.
 The highlighted cells will once again get a white background, and you’ll see an indication on the toolbar that the sync is tacking place.

 Mapping spreadsheet columns to Shopify data